Fudan-iGEM/2023-wiki/docs/src/description.md

 2. **Expansion to Other Organisms**:

-   Our current choice of *E. coli* due to its amenability to genetic engineering needs diversification.
-Transposing these bio-bricks into other soil-based microorganisms, such as *Bacillus spp.*, could contribute to diverse ecological functions within soil ecosystems from nutrient cycling to coferring stress tolerance to plants[^31].
-This approach ensures the preservation of soil safety for future colonizers.
+   Our current choice of *E. coli* due to its amenability to genetic engineering.
+We build [BBa_K4765130](http://parts.igem.org/Part:BBa_K4765130) to test ribozyme in cyanbacteria.
+   Transposing these BioBricks into other soil-based microorganisms, such as *Bacillus spp.*, could contribute to diverse ecological functions within soil ecosystems from nutrient cycling to coferring stress tolerance to plants[^31].
+It could ensure the preservation of soil safety for future colonizers.

 3. **Adapting for Extraterrestrial Environments**: